What is Remarketing & How Does It Work?

 While remarketing is one of the most powerful tools at a digital marketer’s disposal, it is also one of the hardest to implement effectively.
-While static remarketing ads are easy to set up by creating audiences via Facebook Pixel and/or linking Google Analytics to AdWords, Dynamic Remarketing is a whole different ball-game.
+While static remarketing ads are easy to set up by creating audiences via Facebook Pixel and/or linking Google Analytics to Google AdWords, Dynamic Remarketing is a whole different ball-game.

 As the difficulty of the implementation process can differ greatly depending on the e-commerce Content Management System (CMS) that your website is currently using, we recommend the following CMS if you are just starting out

-We also recommend working with a Google certified digital marketer to implement dynamic remarketing on the Google Display Network and/or a Facebook Certified Professional to implement dynamic remarketing on Facebook and its ad networks.
+We also recommend working with a Google certified digital marketer to implement dynamic remarketing on the Google Display Network and/or a Facebook Certified Professional to implement dynamic retargeting on Facebook and its ad networks.

 We hope that you have found this article useful.
 And as usual, never stop optimizing!